Cosecha/redadalertas-api/README.md

 1. Install node modules in the /src directory, we recommend using Yarn: `yarn` in the /src directory
 1. Run MongoDB service: `brew services start mongodb`
 1. Update the MongoDB database: `yarn run bootstrap` in the /src directory
+1. Start server: `yarn start` in the /src directory

 1. To shut down server: `Ctrl + c` in server terminal
 1. To shut down database: `brew services stop mongodb`